epage/epage.github.io/blog/blog/iterating-on-test.md

 I think [cargo nextest](https://nexte.st/) has helped highlight gaps in the current workflow.
 However, `cargo nextest` is working within the limitations of the existing system.
-What would normally be attributes on the test function in other language's test libraries, you have to specify in a separate config file.
+For example, what would normally be attributes on the test function in other language's test libraries, you have to specify in a separate config file.
-`cargo nextest` also switches does process isolation for tests.
+`cargo nextest` also does process isolation for tests.
-While it has benefits, I'm concerned about what by making this the default workflow.
+While it has benefits, I'm concerned about what would lose by making this the default workflow.
 For example, you can't run `cargo nextest` on cargo today because of shared state between tests, in particular the creation of short identifiers for temp directories which allows us to have a stable set of directories to use and